klayu/hb_beacon/content/en/blog/Mary-Anne-MacLeod-Trump-donald-trumps-mother.md

 Early Life of Frederick Christ Trump

+{{<

+leftbannertop src="/images/cc1.gif"

-Frederick Christ Trump, commonly known as Fred Trump, was born on October 11, 1905, in Woodhaven, New York.
-He hailed from a family of German immigrants, and his upbringing was marked by the values of hard work, determination, and a strong entrepreneurial spirit.
+text1="Frederick Christ Trump, commonly known as Fred Trump, was born on October 11, 1905, in Woodhaven, New York."

+text2="He hailed from a family of German immigrants, and his upbringing was marked by the values of hard work, determination, and a strong entrepreneurial spirit. "

+>}}

  Fred's father, Friedrich Trump, had ventured to the United States in search of opportunities, setting the stage for a legacy of business acumen.

 Fred Trump's Early Business Ventures